gteixeira1/book-album-search/README.md

 This site generate automatically the classes based on a sample data provided.
 It was provided a response sample from Google Books API and from iTunes API to generate all domain classes.
 All classes and attributes which aren't used were removed from the project.
+Regarding the independence of each service, to accomplish this functional requirement, I've added a **Thread** for each call to external API and added a TimerScheduler in the main **Thread** to return the result to the client independent if the API requests has already respond or not.
+With this, the main service will not be impacted by the external API requests and each API request are independent.
+To test this with more accuracy, I suggest to reduce the application property **global.app.max.responseTime** to 500 and then you guys will see some results with only albums, other results with albums and books and other empty results.
+This is due the API response time.
+Once we don't have control over the API response time, it's random.
+You can verify each API response time in the applications logs.